Chart Configuration¶

 Lock Time¶

-That is, fix the time range of the current chart query data, not restricted by the global time component.
-After successful settings, the user-defined time will appear in the upper-right corner of the chart, such as [xx minutes], [xx hours], [xx days].
-Assuming a locked time interval of 30 minutes, even if the time widget in the upper-right corner is adjusted, the current chart will still only display data from the last 30 minutes.
+Fixes the time range for the current chart query data, independent of the global time component.
+After successful setup, the upper-right corner of the chart will display the user-set time, such as [xx minutes], [xx hours], [xx days].
+Assuming a lock time interval of 30 minutes, even if the time control in the upper-right corner is adjusted, the current chart will only display data from the last 30 minutes.

 Rule Mapping¶